-Numbers with Purpose: A SQL Dive into Aid to Kenya
+Numbers with Purpose: A Dive into Aid to Kenya

 - Tim Neill